hlagvankar/carsales-test/README.md

 # Problem Statement
-Enable business to know
+Enable business to predict late invoice payments
-1. Number of days an invoice is past due
-2. Total amount of unpaid invoices for each account

 # Design Consideration and Scalability
 * **Spark**: Spark is popular and widely used for its ability to handle large-scale data sets processing and its built-in support for distributed computing.